DIYbiosphere/sphere/docs/support/CONTRIBUTING.md

 ---
 layout: docs
 permalink: /docs/support/contributing/
+crumb: support
-title: Contributing
+title: Contributing Guide
+summary:
 ---

-# Contributing Guide
 We really appreciate your interest in our project.
 We :heartpulse: contributions!
 By contributing, you agree to abide to our [Code of Conduct] and consent to our [Copyright Terms].

 The following is a set of guidelines for submiting [Issues](#Submitting-Issues) and [Pull requests](#Submitting-Pull-Requests), and for making [Commit messages](#Making-Commits).